Guess who’s shilling for the TSA

 Be critical, even when it will cause some to question your patriotism.
 Especially then.

 I’m not going to pretend to be unbiased.
-I’m on the side of the consumer, and travelers are not well served when the TSA trumps up false threats or exaggerates its role in keeping America’s transportation systems safe.
+I’m on the side of the consumer.
+The TSA does not serve us when it trumps up false threats or exaggerates its role in keeping America’s transportation systems safe.

 Photo of author